juvalen/mb-checker/README.md

 ## Sample screen dump

 Here scripts are used to remove 404 errors.
 First `scanJSON.py` launches parallel head requests to bookmarked sites.
-Next `buildJSON.py` builds the json structure of the bookmark file and generates a replacement of original bookmark file.
+Next `buildJSON.py` builds the json structure of the bookmark file and generates a replacement of original bookmark file filtered specified return codes (301 & 404 here)

 ```
 $ ./scanJSON.py